hackolade/docker/Studio/README.md

          - ./options:/home/hackolade/.hackolade/options

-Or you may reference an absolute path to the location of these files, if you're also running the Hackolade Studio GUI on the same machine:
+Or you may reference an absolute path to the location of these files, if you're also running the Hackolade Studio GUI on the same Windows machine:

 ```Windows
      - C:/Users/%username%/.hackolade/options:/home/hackolade/.hackolade/options